• Skip to primary navigation

 For example, it is often used as a binding agent in papermaking.

-Potato starch is an incredibly versatile ingredient that offers many benefits.
+Potato starch is an incredibly flexible ingredient that offers many benefits.

 As a result, it is no wonder that it has become so popular in recent years.